Cyprus accuses Turkey of blocking ship again in gas exploration standoff

 “The drillship was halted by five Turkish warships and after threats of violence launched (by the Turkish side) and the threat of a collision with the drillship ... the drillship was compelled to return back,” he said.

-Turkey, which does not have diplomatic relations with European Union-member Cyprus, this week extended military exercises in the eastern Mediterranean to March 10.
+Turkey, which does not have diplomatic relations with Cyprus, this week extended military exercises in the eastern Mediterranean to March 10.

-The Saipem 12000 vessel was on its way to Morocco, an Eni spokesman said.
-Its chief executive said on Thursday it was very likely the drilling ship would have to be moved to a new location in the coming days.
-Local media reported earlier on Friday it was heading to Limassol in Cyprus.
+The Saipem 12000 vessel is currently on its way to Limassol where it is expected to stay for a few days, the agency said.
+Eni said on Thursday it was likely the ship would have to be moved in the coming days, probably to Morocco.

 Cyprus will officially protest to international forums over the latest incident, Papadopooulos said.

-Cypriot President Nicos Anastasiades addressed his fellow European Union leaders on Friday in Brussels on the issue.
+Cypriot President Nicos Anastasiades was expected to discuss the issue with European Union leaders who are meeting in Brussels on Friday.
 He said this week that Cyprus was determined to press ahead with its plans for oil and gas exploration.

-EU leaders expressed solidarity with Cyprus and European Council President Donald Tusk said the bloc was calling on Turkey to stop activities that have led to recent incidents.

 Eni and France’s Total discovered this month a promising natural gas field off Cyprus, which they said looked geologically similar to the mammoth Zohr field off Egypt.